ykdojo/csqa/README.md

 ### 5. Want to contribute?

 Thank you!
 That would be great.
 Please feel free to send any pull requests here.

+If you have any questions or comments, please let me know on our Discord server here: https://discordapp.com/invite/YhpHpBa